Childhood obesity: Research

 A British longitudinal study has found that obesity restricted to childhood has minimal influence on adult outcomes at age 30.
 The study also found that, while obesity that continues into adulthood has little influence on men's outcomes, it makes women less likely to have ever been employed or to currently have a romantic partner.

 A 2017 National Bureau of Economic Research paper found that childhood obesity in the United States increases medical costs by $1,354 a year (in 2013 dollars).

+Notable cases

+Dzhambulat Khatokhov, a Russian boy weighing 75 lb at 2 years old and 397 lb at 13 years old, was named the world's heaviest child in 2003 by Guinness World Records.
+Other extreme cases include Jessica Leonard, an American girl who weighed 420 lb at 8 years old and Arya Permana, an Indonesian boy who weighed 423 lb at 11 years old.

+Eugenia Martínez Vallejo, a Spanish girl who lived in the 17th century, gained notoriety for her large size and weight and notably became a court jester for Charles II of Spain.
+Her obesity is today thought to have been caused by Prader-Willi syndrome.